Merpster456/FBLA_Quiz/README.md

 sudo chmod u+x mac_start.command
 ```
 >This command will prompt you for your password.
 Type in the administrator password for the computer and press enter.
-This command is giving my program the right to run on your machine.
+This command is giving the program the right to run on your computer.

 5. Finally start the program with one last command.
 ```